megaris82/megaris82/README.md

 # Hi there 👋

 I'm a student passionate about technology, with skills in **Java**, **C**, and **Front-End Development**.
-When I'm not coding, I'm most likely gaming 🎮 — mainly playing real-time strategy games that revolve around
+When I'm not coding, I'm most likely gaming 🎮, mainly playing real-time strategy games that revolve around
-quick, analytical thinking and teamwork — skills that nicely transfer over to coding and the job sector!
+quick, analytical thinking and teamwork, skills that nicely transfer over to coding and the job sector!

 ## Fun Facts
 - Participated in two Erasmus volunteering short exchanges in France and Germany 🌍